Reasons for Choosing Legal Separation

 About Glen Ashman

 Glen Ashman offers quality legal services at affordable fees.
 In addition to having practiced law since 1980, Glen has been a City Judge for East Point since 1988.
 He is licensed to practice before all federal and state courts in metro Atlanta.
-He is rated BV (very high) in Martindale and is a Rocket Lawyer On Call Attorney.
+He is rated BV (very high) in Martindale and is a Rocket Lawyer network attorney.
 He is a cum laude graduate of Mercer Law School and a graduate of Emory University.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.